Animal Farm: Plot summary

-The animal populace of the poorly run Manor Farm near Willingdon, England, is ripened for rebellion by neglect at the hands of the irresponsible and alcoholic farmer Mr. Jones.
+The animal populace of Manor Farm near Willingdon, England, is neglected at the hands of the irresponsible and alcoholic farmer Mr. Jones.
 One night, the exalted boar Old Major holds a conference, at which he calls for the overthrow of humans and teaches the animals a revolutionary song called "Beasts of England".
 When Old Major dies, two young adult boars, Snowball and Napoleon, assume command and stage a revolt, driving out Mr. Jones and renaming the property "Animal Farm".
-The animals adopt the Seven Commandments of Animalism, the most important of which is "All animals are equal".
+The animals adopt the Seven Commandments of Animalism, a condensed version of Old Major's teachings, the most important of which is "All animals are equal".
 These rules are painted in large letters on one side of the barn.
 Snowball teaches the animals to read and write, while Napoleon educates young puppies on the principles of Animalism separately from the rest of the farm.
-To commemorate the start of Animal Farm, Snowball raises a green flag made from Mrs. Jones' tablecloth with a white hoof and horn symbol.
-Later, Old Major's skull is exhumed and put on display.
+To commemorate the start of Animal Farm, Snowball raises a flag with a white hoof and horn symbol made from Mrs. Jones' green tablecloth.
 Food is plentiful, and the farm runs smoothly.
 The pigs elevate themselves to positions of leadership and set aside special food items, ostensibly for their health.
 Following an unsuccessful attempt by Mr. Jones and his associates to retake the farm, henceforth referred to by the animals as the "Battle of the Cowshed", Snowball announces his plans to modernise the farm by building a windmill.
 Napoleon disputes this idea, and matters come to a head, which culminates in Napoleon's dogs chasing Snowball away and Napoleon effectively assuming supreme command.